MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 RUN ["powershell", "New-Item", "c:/test"]
 ```

-Examining the resulting image, the command that was run is `powershell new-item c:/test`.
+Examining the resulting image, the command that was run is `powershell New-Item c:/test`.

 ```none
 docker history doc-exe-method